How do I Enable Cookies and Disable Cookies?

-Click the 'parallel bars' menu button, choose the 'Settings' option, then scroll down and click 'Show advanced settings'.
+Click the 'parallel bars' menu button, choose the 'Settings' option, then scroll down and click the 'Advanced' link.
 Alternatively for older versions of Chrome choose 'Options' on the 'Customize and control' menu, then open the 'Under the Bonnet' tab.
-In the 'Privacy' section, click on the 'Content settings...' button and open the 'Cookies tab.
-Set the required cookie behaviour and use the 'Exceptions...' button (if required) to configure specific websites.
+In the 'Privacy and security' section, click on the 'Content settings...' button and then the 'Cookies' option.
+Set the required cookie behaviour - add URLs to the 'Block', Clear on Exit' and 'Allow' sections to configure cookie behavior for specific websites.

 Choose 'Preferences...' on the 'Settings' or 'Edit' menu (Windows) or the Safari menu (MacOS), then open the 'Privacy' tab.
 Now set the required cookie behaviour.

 From the home screen tap the 'Settings' icon, then choose 'Safari'.
 Find the 'Accept Cookies' option and set the required cookie behaviour.

 Tap the 'Internet' icon to start the browser, then press the phone's menu button.
 From the list of options, choose 'More', and then select 'Settings', then 'Privacy and Security'.
 Scroll down the resulting list and check or uncheck the 'Accept Cookies' item.

 Start Chrome, then open the options menu and scroll down to 'Settings', followed by 'Site setttings'.
 You can now choose whether to allow sites to save and read cookie data.